What authors say about Book Nanny

 and Roman’s Having Sex Again, now available on Amazon

-To date, Book Nanny has worked on three different novels and four competition submissions for me.
+To date, Bernadette has worked on three different novels and four competition submissions for me.
 I’m absolutely certain I would never have made the shortlist in three of those competitions without her.
-Book Nanny has done structural and copy-edits on my work, In each case they are meticulous, intuitive, and invaluable.
-At times, she has gently pointed out to me that, although I think something is clear, the entire world outside my head would be at a loss to understand what the hell I was trying to say.

 Tara Sparling, author and award-winning blogger at Tarasparlingwrites

-You’ve put in all those writing hours, bled your heart and soul into the words that will sit between the covers of your novel, and you want them to be the best that they can be.
-Book Nanny was my first port of call, and will continue to be my first for every novel.
+As a self-published author, I know that editing your novel before it goes out into the big world of readers is an important step.
+You’ve put in all those writing hours, bled your heart and soul into the words that sit between the covers of your novel.
+You want them to be the best that they can be.